peppelinux/pyMultiLDAP/README.md

 See `run_test.py`.

 Difference between `.search` and `.get`:
-    - *search* relyies on connection configuration and returns result as is;
+- *search* relyies on connection configuration and returns result as it come (raw);
-    - *get* handles custom search filter and can retrieve result as dictionary or json format
+- *get* handles custom search filter and can retrieve result as dictionary or json format.

 ````
 import copy